Skip to content

 [-1.26 -0.84 -0.42 0.
 1. 2.
 3. ]

-Source code in tinygrad/mixin/math.py
+Source code in tinygrad/mixin/elementwise.py

-def leaky_relu(self, neg_slope=0.01):
+def leaky_relu(self, neg_slope=0.01) -> Self:

 """